graisondangor/cuny-advanced-data-journalism/README.md

 #### Reporting memo

-simple document addressed to your instructors with the goal to let them know what you did, what problems you came across, what you need help with and what are your next reporting steps.
+Simple document addressed to your instructors with the goal to let them know what you did, what problems you came across, what you need help with and what are your next reporting steps.

 Requirements:
 *   Story number, byline, date